CDLUC3/mrt-doc/reports/minio-qumulo-sdsc.md

 This is somewhat more restrictive than Amazon, which appears to only disallow the empty string, `.`, and keys beginning with `..`, but still quite permissive.

+A test with the 1733 Merritt filenames containing non-Latin characters (characters outside the Unicode Latin 1 range) revealed no issues.

 ### Ad-hoc file lists